Wages growth sustained well above average levels

 Industries

-Wage rates are currently growing at above average rates in industries facing acute skills shortages – particularly health care, education and training, administration, ICT, retail trade, transport, manufacturing, accommodation and food, and construction.
-Industries with lower wage growth are financial and insurance, art and recreation, wholesale trade, public administration, utilities, and real estate.
+Wage rates are currently growing at above average rates across industries – particularly arts and recreation, administration, wholesale trade, finance and insurance, mining, accommodation and food.
+Industries with lower wage growth are construction, professional services, utilities, real estate and manufacturing.

 Wages outlook